 Sing a new song to the Creator of Life who has worked wonders.
 Whose right hand and whose holy arm / have brought salvation.
+R: All the ends of the earth have seen the saving power of Our God.

 The Creator has made salvation known; / has shown justice to the nations, And has remembered in truth and love / the house of Israel.
+R: All the ends of the earth have seen the saving power of Our God.

 All the ends of the earth have seen / the salvation of Our God.
 Shout to the Most High, all the earth,/ ring out your joy.
+R: All the ends of the earth have seen the saving power of Our God.

 Sing psalms to the Author of Life with the harp, / with the sound of music.
 With trumpets and the sound of the horn / acclaim the Magnificent One.
+R: All the ends of the earth have seen the saving power of Our God.